MarkusBiggus/SonnenBackup/README.md

 Without Internet access, Home Assistant server requires only the local home network to continue functioning using the Sonnen batterie backup reserve charge.  \
 It is recommended to have an independent (small) UPS running off Sonnen batterie power for the LAN & Home Assistant server.
 There is a momentary power drop when Sonnen batterie switches to MicroGrid mode when grid power drops.
 A small UPS will prevent Home Assistant server from rebooting at the very moment it needs to alert you to batterie *system_status* changed to "OffGrid".

+The excellent Weltmeyer/ha_sonnenbatterie package uses API v1 with user/password authentication.
+If you can't use a user account with API v1, this API v2 package can also be used to configure HASS Energy dashboard.

 ## HACS

 Install SonnenBackup integration.